navanchauhan/navanchauhan.github.io/Content/about/index.md

 # About Me

 Hi!

 My name is Navan Chauhan.
 I dabble in the mysterious dark arts of programming and in-silico drug discovery.
 I am proficient in Python and ocassionaly dabble in C++/C, Swift, React Native, and Go.
 I only use vanilla JS for actual web based stuff because I don't want to spend time debugging yarn/npm installs faililng.

+Main website with links: [https://navan.website](https://navan.website)

 ## Contact Me